unerrored/whoami/pages/index.md

  link="https://www.imdb.com/title/tt4158110/"
  name="Mr Robot"
  avatarUrl="https://i.pinimg.com/564x/37/17/d6/3717d6a414d8dc80186aa48cbd089804.jpg"
 />, literally an inspiring movie, I then started to take Python courses to learn more.
 The rest of my experience is either from past scripts I read or something I learned recently.
-I would probably be interested in learning C++ or C# in the future!
+I would probably be interested in learning {C++|https://cplusplus.com/} or {C#|https://learn.microsoft.com/en-us/dotnet/csharp/} in the future!

 I don't do anything else from programming.
 Probably going outside sometimes with my friends and my family.
 I'm not used much to the outside world.